brhamidi/philosophers/README.md

 # philosophers
-Understand threads and mutex via a C program
+Understand threads and mutex through famous the famous problem of philosophers' dinner